Ben-Sicat/byte_mi/readme.md

 - **Integration:** Integrate the segmentation and volume estimation algorithms into a unified system for practical use.
 This involves processing input images, performing segmentation, estimating volumes, and presenting the results in a user-friendly format.

-## Project Structure:

-- **`data/`:** Contains datasets for training, validation, and testing, along with annotations for food items.

-- **`models/`:** Stores pre-trained and trained models used for food segmentation and volume estimation.

-- **`notebooks/`:** Jupyter notebooks for various stages of the project, including data preprocessing, model training, evaluation, and demonstration of the segmentation and volume estimation process.

-- **`src/`:** Source code directory containing Python scripts for implementing the food segmentation and volume estimation algorithms.
-Includes modules for data preprocessing, model architecture, and volume estimation algorithms.

-- **`mobile_app/`:** Contains the source code for the mobile application, including front-end and back-end components.

-- **`requirements.txt`:** Lists all Python dependencies required for running the project code.
-Ensure these dependencies are installed before running the code.

 ## Usage: